Ad implementation policies

 However, keep in mind that placing the maximum number of allowed ad units on a page might result in it looking cluttered.
 Read our optimization guidelines for tips on where to place your ads.
 For best practices on custom sized ad units, review our custom-sized ad units page.

-The above ad limits also apply to mobile sites.
+Mobile implementations: The above ad limits also apply to mobile sites.
 In addition, two or more AdSense ads may not appear on the screen at the same time on a mobile site.
+Publishers with sites using responsive website should consider that ad units may shift into non-compliant positions as the site scales across different devices.

 Publishers are not permitted to refresh a page or an element of a page without the user requesting a refresh.
 This includes placing ads on pages or in placements that auto-redirect or auto-refresh.
 Additionally, publishers may not display the ads for a preset time (i.e., pre-roll) before users can view content such as videos, games, or downloads.